limbernie/limbernie.github.io/_posts/2018-02-25-homeless-walkthrough.md

 parallel ./check.sh < $1 >> $2
 {% endhighlight %}

-Finally, I reduced the size of the "rockyou" list by preserving only alphanumeric characters and splitting the list into sublists of 1000 lines each.
+I reduced the size of the "rockyou" list by preserving alphanumeric characters and splitting the list into sub-lists of 1000 lines each.

 ```
 # grep -Pao '^[a-zA-Z0-9]+$' rockyou.txt > reducio.txt
 # split -a5 reducio.txt -d reducio_
 ```

-I also used `parallel` to run multiple `check.sh` in parallel to max out my CPU like so.
+I also used `parallel` to run `check.sh` in parallel to max out my CPU like so.

 ```
 # parallel ./brute.sh {} booyah.txt ::: reducio_*
 ```

-After it was finished (in about 21 minutes), the result was recorded in `booyah.txt`.
+After it finished in about 21 minutes, the result was in `booyah.txt`.

 ```
 # cat booyah.txt
 [!]
 Found: "cyberdog" - Nice Cache!..
 Go there.. myuploader_priv
 ```

-So, the path to home can be unlocked by supplying a password as long as it contained "cyberdog".
+As long as the password contained "cyberbog", it's able to unlock the path to home.

 ```
 # ./check.sh "old school cyberdog"
 [!]
 Found: "old school cyberdog" - Nice Cache!..
 Go there.. myuploader_priv
 ```

-On hindsight, the secret backdoor could also be revealed by looking at the `favicon`.
-The title clearly says "Cyberdog Starting Point", paying a little homage to Cyberdog, an Internet suite of applications, developed by Apple.
+On hindsight, I could also unlock the secret backdoor by looking at the `favicon`.
+The title says "Cyberdog Starting Point", paying a little homage to Cyberdog, an Internet suite of applications, developed by Apple.

 ![favicon](/assets/images/posts/homeless-walkthrough/favicon.jpg)